-Speed and mobile-friendliness – a modern business website loads fast and is mobile friendly as most of your visitors will most probably using mobile devices.
+Speed and mobile-friendliness – a modern business website loads fast and is mobile-friendly as most of your visitors will most probably use mobile devices.

 Other than that, you should choose a design and layout that is easy to use and looks professional.